SethLaske/SethLaske.github.io/_projects/2-bee-free.md

 # Bee Free

-Bee Free is a Stealth game created entirely for the EGD x SGDA Spring Game Jam 2023 by a 9 person team in 48 hours.
+Bee Free is a Stealth game created for the EGD x SGDA Spring Game Jam 2023 by a 9 person team in 48 hours.
 I worked on the enemy bears AI, and designing levels.

 ![preview](https://img.itch.zone/aW1hZ2UvMjAzMjY5Ni8xMTk1NjgzNC5wbmc=/347x500/kmjMWP.png)